umn-microsoft-automation/MMS-2024/Tests/readme.md

 For example, to write a test file for the function `Get-ModuleTemplate` the file would be named `Get-ModuleTemplate.Tests.ps1`

-See <https://pester.dev/> to get started
+See <https://pester.dev/> to get started.